BaubleBar/magento-data-segmentator/README.md

-Magento Data Segmentator  (v1.0.1)
+Magento Data Segmentator  (v1.0.2)
 ==========================

-Magento data segmentator allows you to extract tailored sets of data from your Magento database.
+Magento data segmentation allows you to extract tailored sets of data from your Magento database.

 Currently script supports data retrieval via customer email patterns and/or back log of (x) days.